Robert Garth

-Robert Garth (born October 2, 1979) is a former American football linebacker and wide receiver, who played for eight seasons in Arena Football 2.
+Robert Garth (born October 2, 1979) is an American former football linebacker and wide receiver, who played for eight seasons in Arena Football 2.
 He is best known for his six-plus seasons with the Green Bay Blizzard.
 He played for the team from 2003 to 2006 and again in 2008 through 2009.
 Garth was honored by Arena Football 2 as one of the top 10 Ironman players of all time for his play both ways on offense and defense.
 Garth was known as "Superman" to the fans because of his aggressive and acrobatic style of play.

 High school

-Garth attended Flint Northern High School and was a member of their state championship basketball and football team.
+Garth attended Flint Northern High School and was a member of their state championship basketball with Mateen Cleaves and football team.

 College

 Garth attended the City College of San Francisco for his first two years of college.
 He then transferred to New Mexico State University where he played both basketball and football.

 Arena Football 2

 Garth played eight seasons in Arena Football 2.
 He retired at the conclusion of the 2009 season even though he set career-highs in receptions (88) and receiving yards (971 yards).
 He finished his career as the Blizzard's all-time leading scorer (650 points).
 After his retirement, he was hired as the assistant head coach for the upcoming 2010 Indoor Football season.